webix-hub/docs/data/datatable/templates.md

 ### Adding buttons in templates

-You can insert any custom html to the row elements, which gives an easy way for adding buttons or similar controls to Datatable's rows
+You can insert any custom html to the row elements, which gives an easy way for adding buttons or similar controls to DataTable rows

 ~~~js
 grid = new webix.ui({